Ginny & Georgia season 2: Filming

-Filming for the second season began in February 2022 and concluded in late April 2022 in Toronto, Ontario, Canada, the same location as the first season.
-The fictional New England town of Wellsbury was recreated using neighborhoods and set pieces in Cobourg and Toronto’s east end.

-The first two episodes of the season, titled "(Welcome Back, Bitches!)" and "(Why Does Everything Have to Be So Terrible, All the Time, Forever)?", were directed by James Genn, along with rotating directors Danishka Esterhazy and Audrey Cummings, oversaw production, each contributing a unique visual style while preserving a consistent tone.
+Principal photography for Ginny & Georgia Season 2 began in February 2022, with filming taking place in locations including Cobourg, Ontario later that month.
+The first two episodes of the season, titled "(Welcome Back, Bitches!)" and "(Why Does Everything Have to Be So Terrible, All the Time, Forever)?", were directed by James Genn, along with rotating directors Danishka Esterhazy and Audrey Cummings.
 Cinematography included warmer tones and moody lighting for dramatic scenes, notably in therapy sessions and flashbacks, with enhanced visual storytelling, particularly in Marcus’ depression arc.

 Production encountered occasional COVID-19-related delays and restrictions, necessitating a hybrid workflow with remote writing sessions and on-set safety measures.
-Despite these challenges, the cast and crew finished on schedule, noting a collaborative set environment.
-Large scenes, such as Georgia’s wedding or school plays, were carefully planned to adhere to safety guidelines.